barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Problems they came across

-* The first and most obvious problem is that they had to write their own software, their software lives in scope, and has to be in an exceptionally privilved positiont to be able to make vault authentication tokens that have many policies applied.
+* The first and most obvious problem is that they had to write their own software, their software lives in scope, and has to be in an exceptionally privilved positiont to be able to make ault authentication tokens that have many policies applied.
 This means that a compromise of this intermediary layer, is a compromise of all environment secrets
+* You have to figure out how to store your root vault keys.
+When a vault server comes online, it has to be un-sealed so it can access secrets, which means you must find a way to store something more secret than your secrets: the root secret.
+* Vault makes the assumption that the Vault server lives in a safe place, so it does not do huge amounts to protect the master key in memory, or do much else to stop itself being subjected to an attack, you therefore need to plan in your infra where your Vault server will live

+## Why I believe you should ignore all of the above problems

+Implementing Vault into your team, into their mindsets and then into your stack is really not a simple task, it is not a "one click" solution to all of your security concerns and it is by no means a silver bullet of increased security.
+What using secret storage solutions like Vault really does well, is help to change the mindset of how some developers in your team might think about security, and responsibility for security.

+I recognise that this article has been very much based around "perfect" environments, cloud hosted, immutable infrastructure, every neck-bearded hipster term going, and I am certain that most people reading this, don't run in that kind of environment.
+That doesn't mean however, that you should be put off using Vault.

+Vault is not more complex on a physically based environment, if anything it is quite a bit easier, Vault really does not like being an ephemeral service, so treating it as such in a docker container, causes you some headaches you were not originally expecting.

+## Conclusion

+Take half a day of your time, do a POC of vault in your environment, and really see how it could help you better manage your secrets.
+Vault is a big (and fairly scary) jump, but it is not insurmountable, it's got good community support, and the documentation is very much up to scratch.
+So fly!
+And may your secrets forever be secure.

 ## Reference

-* (1) NID - Network Intrusion Detection
-* (2) HID - Host Intrusion Detection
+* (1) [NONCE](https://en.wikipedia.org/wiki/Cryptographic_nonce) - A single use token that is automatically generated.
+Vault breaks this paradigm however by re-using the NONCE on subsequent requests, which makes it less of a NONCE and more of a general token
+* (2) [Cubbyhole Tokens](https://www.vaultproject.io/docs/concepts/response-wrapping.html) - Vault has an excellent mechanism for secure token delivery.
+It will give you a token that you can use exactly once, you use that token to get your much longer lived token out of the Vault.
+This means that the mechanism that you use to deliver the token to the client does not have to be perfectly secret, because if the client tries to use that single use token after an attacker has already gone in and retrieved the longer lived token, you can flash warning lights all day to say that your environment might have been compromised.